 If the acid exposure to the tooth is short, the saliva can help to replenish the lost minerals in the enamel and the tooth can regain its hardness.
 However, if your child is sucking on sour candy for a prolonged period of time, the saliva is unable to work against the acid attack, and the enamel gets eroded away.

 ➡️ Related Read: What is the most common childhood disease?

 What next?
 Teeth without enamel are prone to decay, tooth sensitivity, and erosion cavities.

 Coke, Sprite, Sports drinks such as 100 plus and Gatorade

-Sodas, like regular coke or sprite contains high amounts of simple sugars.
+Sodas, like regular coke or sprite, contain high amounts of simple sugars.
 If your child drinks soft drinks frequently, the sugar constantly bathes the tooth surfaces without allowing time for saliva to contact the teeth for repair.

 What next?
 Dental decay can occur quickly.
 In addition, sodas, like sour candies are acidic in nature, and prolonged exposure of teeth enamel to soft drinks can lead to dental erosion or cavities.